MRtrix3/mrtrix3/docs/troubleshooting/display_issues.rst

 support VT100 codes.

 2. Terminal colouring can be disabled using the MRtrix `configuration file <config>`__.
-Add the following line to either the system-wide or user config file to disable these advanced terminal features:
+Set the config file option :option:`TerminalColor` within either the system-wide or user config file to disable these advanced terminal features:

 .. code::